Grains

 Freezer

 Store in an airtight, freezer-safe container or heavy-duty freezer bag.
-Freezing extends shelf life and prevents rancidity in whole grain flours.
-Bring to room temperature before using.
+Freezing helps prevent rancidity in whole grain flours.
+Bring to room temperature before use.

 Signs of Spoilage